SmartTensors/GeoThermalCloud.jl/README.md

 Machine Learning analyses are performed using Julia.

-To install the most recent version of Julia, please follow the instructions at https://julialang.org/downloads/
+To install the most recent version of Julia, follow the instructions at https://julialang.org/downloads/

 ## SmartTensors